wesleycamargo/azure-docs.pt-br/includes/web-sites-python-troubleshooting-deployment.md

-﻿Se você precisar revisar a saída de implantação, incluindo a saída do script de implantação personalizada, navegue até a página **IMPLANTAÇÕES** no Portal do Azure.
+Se você precisar revisar a saída de implantação, incluindo a saída do script de implantação personalizada, navegue até a página **IMPLANTAÇÕES** no Portal do Azure.

 Expanda a implantação desejada: